Cyclic Higgs bundles and the Toledo invariant: Cayley correspondence and maximal Toledo invariant

 As explained in the proof, the map between $(G_0,\lieg_1 \oplus \lieg_{1-m})$-Higgs pairs and $K_X^m$-twisted $(C,V)$-Higgs pairs is a bijection, and its restriction to the moduli spaces is an injection.
 A proof of surjectivity in the moduli spaces exists via the Hitchin--Kobayashi correspondence of Proposition \ref{hitkob}, for which we must add the extra assumption that a similar correspondence (i.e. with the same equation as in Proposition \ref{hitkob}) exists for $(C,V)$-Higgs pairs.
 This is the case if $(C,V) = (H_0, \lieh_1 \oplus \lieh_{1-m})$ for a $\Z$-grading of some semisimple Lie group $H$ with Lie algebra $\lieh$ or, more generally, if $(C,V)$ is a Vinberg $\theta'$-pair for some $\theta' \in \Aut_{m'}(H)$.

 \begin{proposition} Suppose that the prehomogeneous vector space $(G_0,\mathfrak g_1)$ is JM-regular and that $(C,V)$ is a Vinberg $\theta'$-pair for some semisimple Lie group $H$ and $m'$ with $\theta \in \Aut_{m'}(H)$.
-Then, the map from Theorem \ref{caycorr} is surjective and hence an isomorphism. \end{proposition}
+Then, the map from Theorem \ref{caycorr} is an isomorphism of complex algebraic varieties. \end{proposition}